Busting

-Busting is a 1974 American crime film directed by Peter Hyams in his theatrical directorial debut, starring Elliott Gould and Robert Blake as Los Angeles police detectives.
-It was the main inspiration for the cop series Starsky & Hutch, which premiered in 1975 and, like this film, also featured Antonio Fargas.
+Busting is a 1974 American buddy cop film, directed by Peter Hyams in his theatrical directorial debut, starring Elliott Gould and Robert Blake as police detectives of the Los Angeles Police Department (LAPD).
+The film was the main inspiration for the cop series Starsky & Hutch, which premiered in 1975 and, like this film, also featured Antonio Fargas.

+In the film, the honest efforts of the two detectives against organized crime are undermined by police corruption and by the influence of a local crime boss over the police department.
+They are sent to police gay bars instead.
+The detectives resort to harassing the crime boss and his family, until uncovering evidence of drug trafficking in a hospital which counted the crime boss as a patient.
+The crime boss states to them that he can not be convicted on circumstantial evidence, and dares them to shoot him.
+Busting was the last film Blake starred in before his fame reached greater heights with the cop drama series Baretta.

 Plot summary

-Keneely and Farrell are detectives with the LAPD vice squad.
+Keneely and Farrell are detectives with the Los Angeles Police Department (LAPD) vice squad.
 Although they show great talent for breaking up prostitution and drug rings, many of these enterprises are protected by crime boss Carl Rizzo, who exerts his influence throughout the city and the department.
-Evidence is altered before trial, colleagues refuse to help with basic policework, and the detectives are pushed to pursue other cases—mostly stakeouts on gay bars and public lavatories.
-After personally confronting Rizzo, Keneely and Farrell are brutally beaten while investigating one of his prostitutes.
+Evidence is altered before trial, colleagues refuse to help with basic police work, and the detectives are pushed to pursue other cases—mostly stakeouts on gay bars and public lavatories.

+After confronting Rizzo, Keneely and Farrell are brutally beaten while investigating one of his prostitutes.
 Frustrated but without any legal options, they resort to harassing Rizzo and his establishments, warding off customers and following his family around the city.
 Soon, Rizzo is rushed to the hospital for a heart condition.
-Realizing that he also used a medical emergency as an alibi during a previous drug sale, Keneely and Farrell head to the hospital and discover that drugs are trading hands there, hidden in flower pots.
+Realizing that he also used a medical emergency as an alibi during a previous drug sale, Keneely and Farrell head to the hospital and discover that drugs are changing hands there, hidden in flower pots.
 Rizzo escapes in an ambulance, while Keneely and Farrell make chase in another.
 The chase ends when both ambulances crash; although Keneely holds Rizzo at gunpoint, Rizzo laughs that the evidence against him is circumstantial—and, at most, will result in a light sentence.

 The film ends on a freeze-frame of Keneely's face as Rizzo dares him to shoot.
-In a voice-over, Keneely applies to an employment agency, claiming that he does not know why he left his job at the LAPD—finally concluding that he "needed a change."
+In a voice-over, Keneely applies to an employment agency, claiming that he does not know why he left his job at the LAPD—finally concluding that he "needed a change".